Yngwarr/Yngwarr.github.io/index.md

 Welcome to my homepage, traveller!
-I'm [Yngvarr][y] the programmer.
+I'm <a rel="me" href="https://mastodon.gamedev.place/@yngvarr" title="The programmer's Mastodon">Yngvarr</a> the programmer.
 My intrests lie in realms of gamedev, linux and compilers.

 __Hardweird Inc.__ is an imaginary _(for now)_ game development studio run by